oxheadalpha/TZComet/README.md

 This fork of Jsonm fixes the stack overflow error that can occur when parsing large objects in JSOO.

+## Deployment

+This of course, requires push access to [oxheadalpha/TZComet](https://github.com/oxheadalpha/TZComet/) for it to impact [tzcomet.io](https://tzcomet.io) (but one can make it happen in their own fork and it will be at `<org-or-user>.github.io/TZComet`).

+First time, create a local `gh-pages` branch:

+    git branch gh-pages -t origin/gh-pages

+To deploy the current working directory to `/staging`:

+    ./please.sh deploy togithub
+    # Current branch is now gh-pages
+    git push origin gh-pages
+    git checkout master # or back to where you were

+(this calls does trigger the build).

+To deploy `origin/master` to production:

+    prod=true ./please.sh deploy togithub
+    # And push like for /staging

 ## See Also